 Legal experts see strong self-defense claim for Rittenhouse

-When Kyle Rittenhouse goes on trial Monday for shooting three men during street protests in Wisconsin that followed the police shooting of Jacob Blake last summer, he'll argue that he fired in self-defense.
+As Rittenhouse goes on trial for shooting three men during street protests in Wisconsin that followed the police shooting of Jacob Blake last summer, he'll argue that he fired in self-defense.

 Rittenhouse, 18, of Antioch, Illinois, faces six counts including homicide charges in the Aug.
 25, 2020, deaths of Joseph Rosenbaum and Anthony Huber, and he could face life in prison if convicted of the most serious charge.